 - Set a timer for 20 minutes.
 Making your meals stretch to fill that time allows your body to catch up and sense you’ve eaten enough.

 - Box it up.
-“Most restaurant foods are loaded with salt, fat and sugar, which our taste buds love” Logan said.
+“Most restaurant foods are loaded with salt, fat and sugar, which our taste buds love” Anderson said.
 “This often leads us to eat too much, and makes it harder to stop when we’re satisfied.”
 So, next time you dine out or pick up takeout, put half your meal in a to-go box before you eat.

 - Think practice, not perfection.
 Like meditation or yoga, mindful eating is a practice.
 Start with one meal a day.
 When the process feels more natural, try it with your other meals and snacks.